CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-16.md

 # Lab 17: Integrate Defender for Identity with Microsoft 365 Defender Portal

+## Overview

-In this task you will enable integration to view Defender for Identity incidents in the unified Microsoft 365 Defender portal and Microsoft Sentinel.
+In this lab, you will integrate Microsoft Defender for Identity with the Microsoft 365 Defender portal and Microsoft Sentinel.
+This integration allows you to view Defender for Identity incidents alongside other security events in the unified Microsoft 365 Defender portal.

+> **⚠ Important Usage Guidance:** After connecting the workspace, it may take several minutes for all Microsoft Sentinel settings, content, and data to appear in the Defender portal.

 1. Open a browser and go to the **Microsoft Defender portal**: https://security.microsoft.com. **Sign in** using your lab credentials.